Getting About and Driving

 Travel by bus or train generally emits less carbon dioxide per person than driving alone, although if you carry passengers the emissions per person are proportionately less.
 A small car carrying four people can have lower emissions per person than public transport.

-Petrol and diesel prices have risen steeply over recent years and seem destined to rise further as oil becomes harder to find and more expensive to extract.
+Petrol and diesel prices have generally risen over recent years and seem destined to rise further as oil becomes harder to find and more expensive to extract.
 Our tips can help you to use your car more efficiently and so reduce your fuel costs.

 There are many costs of running a car besides fuel, including insurance, road tax and maintenance.
 Once these have been factored in, public transport can often be a cheaper option, particularly if you make the most of the discounts available.